Is It Possible to Get an Auto Loan with No Down Payment?

 If you’re looking at buying a new car, you know just how expensive the entire process is.
 From choosing a car with a price tag of tens of thousands of dollars to the interest on your loan, just trying to save up for the down payment is difficult.

 It is possible to get an auto loan for any kind of car without a down payment.
 But in order to find these lesser-known loans, you’ll need to know exactly where to look.

 One of the most annoying aspects of buying a car is the down payment.
 In order to get financing from the auto dealership or another lender of your choice, you’ll be asked how much you plan on putting down as a down payment.
 And the amount you offer can make a serious difference in everything from the loan you get to the interest you pay in the long run.

 Making a down payment is important, and it can seem crucial.
 After all, many dealerships won’t let you drive off the lot in a new car unless you hand over a down payment or trade-in another car to act as the down payment.
 That’s why it’s so surprising for many buyers to learn a little secret: you don’t actually need to make a down payment.

 Why is the down payment so important if you don’t even need to make one?
 According to Investopedia, a down payment is recommended by all dealerships and lenders because it lowers your monthly payments.
-It’s common for people to put down 20 percent of the new car’s cost, but Edmunds reports that as cars become more expensive, more and more people are putting down just over 10 percent.
+It’s common for people to put down 20 percent of the new car’s cost, but Edmunds reports that as cars become more expensive, more and more people are putting down less.

 But there’s no rule or law that says you have to put down any amount at all.
 You can purchase a car without spending a single dollar on a down payment – it just means that you’ll pay more each month, along with potentially higher fees and rates.